Marketing Agency Structure: Guide to Common Types and How To Implement One

 Step #3: Establish Departments and Teams

-Although the specific structure and departments within your agency may vary based on the services you offer, the size of your agency, and the expertise of your team, there are several departments that almost every marketing agency has.
-You should:
+Although the specific structure and departments within your agency may vary based on the services you offer, the size of your agency, and the expertise of your team, there are several departments that almost every marketing agency needs:

-• Create an Account Management department responsible for building and managing client relationships.
+• Account Management: Responsible for building and managing client relationships

-• Form a Strategy and Planning department that focuses on developing marketing strategies, conducting market research, and identifying target audiences.
+• Strategy and Planning: Focuses on developing marketing strategies, conducting market research, and identifying target audiences

-• Establish a Creative and Design department comprising graphic designers, copywriters, art directors, and other creative professionals.
+• Creative and Design: Consists of graphic designers, copywriters, art directors, and other creative professionals

-• Create a Digital Marketing team specializing in various digital channels and tactics, such as SEO, PPC advertising, social media marketing, email marketing, and content marketing.
+• Digital Marketing: Specializes in various digital channels and tactics, such as SEO, PPC advertising, social media marketing, email marketing, and content marketing

-• Have a Media and Advertising department responsible for media planning and buying.
+• Media and Advertising: Responsible for media planning and buying

-• Develop an Analytics and Reporting team focused on collecting and analyzing data to measure the effectiveness of marketing campaigns.
+• Analytics and Reporting: Collects and analyzes data to measure the effectiveness of marketing campaigns

-• Adapt and customize the structure to best suit the needs and goals of your agency, while promoting effective collaboration and efficient service delivery to clients.
+Adapt and customize your marketing agency structure to best suit your needs and goals while promoting effective collaboration and efficient service delivery to clients.
+As your agency grows, bringing support teams like HR, finance, IT, and general admin will prove beneficial.

 Step #4: Develop a Leadership Structure

-Setting up an advertising agency hierarchy within your marketing agency is crucial for effective decision-making, accountability, and overall management.
+Setting up a hierarchy within your marketing agency is crucial for effective decision-making, accountability, and overall management.
 To develop a leadership structure, start by:

 • Determining the key leadership roles your agency needs based on its size, goals, and operational needs.